-We are pleased to announce that the 2019 Five Star Aloha Gala will honor Andy Bumatai with the Kulia I Ka Nuʻu Award.
+The 2019 Five Star Aloha Gala honored Andy Bumatai with the Kulia I Ka Nuʻu Award.

 Andrew Jackson Bumatai, of Hawaiian, Filipino, French and German descent, was born in Germany, but attended Waianae Elementary, Intermediate and High School in Hawaiʻi.
 After a brief career in sales, Bumatai tried his hand at stand-up comedy in 1977, appearing between sets for the legendary Frank De Lima at the Noodle Shop in Honolulu.
 He then replaced Rap Reiplinger in the comedy group Booga Booga for about a year.
 Returning to a solo career, Andy Bumatai received a Nā Hōkū Hanohano Award, the Hawaiian equivalent of a Grammy Award, in 1979 for “Most Promising New Artist” and went on to win three more Na Hoku awards, for “Best Comedy Performance” in 1980, 1981, and 1995.
 During this period, he performed stand-up comedy extensively on the mainland and in Hawaiʻi, with an occasional stage, television, or film role.
 Bumatai also created a number of TV specials for Hawaiʻi’s KGMB, most notably “High School Daze” and “All in the Ohana.”
 More recently, after a bout with throat cancer, Bumatai has revived his stand-up career, as well as hosting a couple of online YouTube programs.

 17th Annual Five Star Aloha Gala

 5:00 pm – 8:30 pm

 The Westin St. Francis Hotel – Union Square, Golden Gate Room